-Leavened somewhat by humour and the easy charm of its stars, George Stevens's Gunga Din nevertheless proves to be nothing more than an unpleasant colonial adventure.
+Leavened somewhat by humour and the easy charm of its stars, George Stevens's Gunga Din – based on Rudyard Kipling's book of short stories Soldiers Three – nevertheless proves itself little more than an unpleasant colonial adventure.

 "The British send three of their best men to investigate when a patrol is massacred by Hindu fanatics intent on reviving the ancient murder-religion of the Thuggee.
 Sergeants MacChesney, Cutter, and Ballantine and their water-carrier, young Gunga Din barely escape their first encounter with the bloodthirsty enemy.
 After they are captured they employ a clever ruse to escape, and take the Thuggee leader as their prisoner.
 With British reinforcements approaching, they discover their comrades are walking into a trap.
 In an incredible act of bravery, Gunga Din, wounded from battle, crawls to a temple dome and blows his bugle to warn the soldiers."
 Warner Bros